Water Treatment Operator Certification Exam

 ANo more than 5% of samples per month may be total coliform-positive

-Explanation: Under the Revised Total Coliform Rule (RTCR, effective 2016), systems that collect ≥40 samples/month must have no more than 5% of monthly samples be total coliform-positive.
-Systems collecting <40 samples/month cannot have more than 1 positive sample per month.
+Explanation: Under the Revised Total Coliform Rule (RTCR, effective 2016), systems that collect 40 or more samples per month must have no more than 5% of monthly samples be total coliform-positive.
+Systems collecting fewer than 40 samples per month cannot have more than 1 positive sample per month.
 A positive result triggers an assessment to find sanitary defects.

 Join 1,000+ users passing the Water Treatment Operator Certification